Diagnosis of Chronic Kidney Disease

 The GFR determines the stage of chronic renal disease.

 Your doctor may order an ultrasound or a CT scan to evaluate your kidneys, ureters, and bladder.
-These tests can tell your doctor if you have a kidney stone, tumor, or other structural problem that may have caused the chronic kidney disease.
+These tests can tell your doctor if a kidney stone, tumor, or other structural problem may have caused the chronic kidney disease.

 Your doctor may recommend a kidney biopsy, unless you have small kidneys or have end-stage renal disease.
 During a kidney biopsy, a small piece of kidney tissue is removed and examined under a microscope.
 The biopsy can tell how much kidney damage has already occurred.
 It also may determine the cause of your kidney disease.

-Your doctor may order the following tests to determine the underlying disease causing your chronic kidney disease:
+Your doctor may order the following tests to determine if there is an underlying disease causing your chronic kidney disease:

-Johnson CA, Levey AS, Coresh J, Levin A, Lau J, Eknoyan G. Clinical practice guidelines for chronic kidney disease in adults: Part II. glomerular filtration rate, proteinuria, and other markers.
+Johnson CA, Levey AS, et al. Clinical practice guidelines for chronic kidney disease in adults: Part II. glomerular filtration rate, proteinuria, and other markers.
 Am Fam Phys.
 2004; 70:1091-1097.

 Snively CS, Gutierrez C. Chronic kidney disease: prevention and treatment of common complications.
 Am Fam Phys.
 2004;70:1921-1930.